eschnou/OpenGPA/documentation/setup.md

 will be sufficient.
 For running a fully off-line setup using a local LLM, view the [offline](offline.md) documentation.

 ### Operating system
 By default, OpenGPA is using [Playwright](https://playwright.dev/) for web browsing.
-Playwright currently only supports *Debian* and *Ubuntu* distributions.
+Playwright on Linux currently only supports
+*Debian* and *Ubuntu* distributions.
 If you want to install on a RedHat based system, you will have to switch to using the simple markdown based web crawl.